TarunKumarRevelli/Solar-Panel-Detection-In-Satellite-Imagery/README.md

-# Solar Panel Detection using YOLO
+# Solar Panel Detection using YOLOv8n

 ## Overview
 This project focuses on detecting solar panels from aerial imagery using deep learning.
 The dataset consists of high-resolution images annotated with solar panel locations in the MS-COCO format.
 The objective is to train an object detection model using Ultralytics YOLO and evaluate its performance using standard metrics like IoU, mAP, and precision-recall curves.